littleburrojr/tips2/README.md

 # tips
-This is the pre-homework assignment for the CodePath Swift for Designers course.
+This is a second go-round on the pre-homework assignment for the CodePath Swift for Designers course.
+I added some design and functional details.

 The app allows you to enter a bill total, select a tip amount and see the total amount owed.

-Time spent: 2hrs
+Time spent: 5+hrs

 Completed user stories:
-- Enter a bill amount
+- Changed colors, fonts and layouts
-- Select a tip amount
+- Display tip amount for split bill
 - View a total amount due

-Note:
-- Had some issues getting xCode up and running but then figured it out.
+Issues:
+- First build of app started freezing at launch screen once I finished.
+I had to completely re-do from scratch.
+- Second build of app built successfully then crashed when keyboard was used; I had to de-bug and partially re-build the app
+- I could not figure out animations or transitions
+- I could not figure out how to include the dollar sign in the empty form field

 Walkthrough of all user stories: